Monarda punctata: Description

 It is a thyme-scented plant with heads of purple-spotted tubular yellow flowers above rosettes of large white- or pink-tipped bracts.
 The plant contains thymol, an antiseptic and fungicide.

 Unlike most Monarda species that have a single flower head on a stem, Monarda punctata has flowers that are stacked up the stem with bracts radiating from the stem, under each flower.
-Varying in color from light pink to white, the bracts are ornamental longer than the flowers, whereas the flowers (yellow with brown spots) are visible only at close range.
+Varying in color from light pink to white, the bracts are ornamental and longer than the flowers, whereas the flowers (yellow with brown spots) are visible only at close range.

+Native Range

+Native distribution includes Ontario and Quebec and much of the Eastern United States including: Vermont to Minnesota, south to Texas, New Mexico and north to Kansas, through the east coast (excluding West Virginia) with isolated populations in California.
+The species is considered locally endangered (see Endangered species) in the state of Ohio.

 Ecological value

 Monarda punctata attracts pollinators in great numbers, especially wasps.
 Among the wasps that it brings to the garden are beneficial predatory wasps that control grubs, pest caterpillars, and other harmful insects.
 It is the sole source of pollen for the specialist bee species Protandrena abdominalis.

 Uses

 It was historically used to treat upset stomachs, colds, diarrhea, neuralgia and kidney disease.